How to use SFDX without a terminal

 🙌

 You don't need to install or learn Git as Hutte's UI already has integrated recipes on Git hosting tools, such as GitHub and Azure.
-Additionally, Hutte enables you to view the changes you made from these hosting providers, including your pull request, in a line-by-line comparison format.
+Additionally, Hutte lets you view the changes you made from these hosting providers, including your pull request, in a line-by-line comparison format.

 With everything generated and integrated within Hutte, there is no need to reproduce any data.